 When you think unhelpful guilty thoughts you’re robbing yourself of the opportunity to feel good.
 This is important because how you feel has such a profound impact on your overall happiness and the quality of your life.
 When you think good thoughts, you feel good, which leads to you making good life choices.
 With unhelpful guilty thoughts the reverse is true.

-The good news is that by living consciously and stopping guilt-inducing thoughts in their tracks, you can start to let go of guilt for good.
+The good news is that by Healthy Living consciously and stopping guilt-inducing thoughts in their tracks, you can start to let go of guilt for good.

 Use These 10 Tips to Let Go of Guilt